 Michigan Active Citizens: Alternative Spring Break is a Ginsberg Center sponsored program that offers acommunity service-learning experience during University of Michigan’s Spring Break.
 In the months leading up to the Spring Break, students learn about a particular area, community, and social issue while getting to know their group.
 During Spring Break, the groups travel by road to a selected site to learn about how community partners in these areas are addressing that social issue.

-- In collaboration with schools, community centers and other partners, the Ginsberg Center offers opportunities for the University of Michigan community to support literacy development, with an intentional focus on academically vulnerable students.
-Our programs include Readers & Best, America Reads, and Family Literacy Nights at the Ginsberg Center.
-Visit our Literacy Initiatives page to learn more about these initiatives and ways to get involved.
+In collaboration with schools, community centers and other partners, the Ginsberg Center offers opportunities for the University of Michigan community to support literacy development, with an intentional focus on academically vulnerable students.
+Visit our Literacy Initiatives page to learn more about America Reads and ways to get involved.

 Employment and Funding Opportunities